 See review below from New York Sprout Film Festival

-Take a Moment was first displayed at the Canterbury Museum in Christchurch from November 2010 to February 2011.
+Take a moment with us was first displayed at the Canterbury Museum in Christchurch from November 2010 to February 2011.
 176,000 people viewed the exhibition.

 Hi-res photographs and video available